mservicetech/light-api-template/README.md

 ### Note

-By using the default POM, it is for JDK1.8.
-If user use JDK11, please use the pom_JDK11.xml (change it to pom.xml)
+By using the default POM, it is for JDK11.
+If user use JD8, please use the pom_jdk8.xml (change the file name to pom.xml)

 ##  Project folder structure.